 Hakim J. Lucas, Ph.D., is the 13th president of Virginia Union University (VUU).
 He brings nearly two decades of progressive leadership experience in higher education.
 His career successes include fundraising, strategic planning, and the engagement and retention of students at historically Black colleges and universities.

-Dr. Lucas had served as the Vice President for Institutional Advancement at Bethune-Cookman University in Daytona Beach, Fla. since 2012.
-Under his leadership, unrestricted and restricted giving rose by 30-percent and the endowment increased by 53-percent.
+Dr. Lucas had served as the vice president for institutional advancement at Bethune-Cookman University in Daytona Beach, FL, prior to becoming president at VUU.
+Under his leadership, unrestricted and restricted giving rose by 30% and the endowment increased by 53%.
 He developed a strategic government relations plan that resulted in millions of dollars in appropriations from the state of Florida.
 These funds aided in the development of new academic programs and a Center for Entrepreneurship and Economic Development.
 His responsibilities also included chairing the Strategic Growth and Sustainability Taskforce, as well as, leading the sponsored research team that secured more than $45 million in research grants.

-Dr. Lucas earned his Bachelor’s degree from Morehouse College, a Master’s degree in education from Tufts University, and a Master of Divinity from Union Theological Seminary.
+Dr. Lucas earned his bachelor’s degree from Morehouse College, a master’s degree in education from Tufts University, and a master of divinity degree from Union Theological Seminary.
 He earned his doctoral degree in education from Fordham University.